psychemedia/finn-resources/src/how-oisin-named.md

 "Tell on your tale," said he.

 "She ran to those arms, and when she reached them the figure lifted its hand.
-It touched her with a hazel rod, and, while we looked, she disappeared, and where she had been there was a fawn standing and shiver- ing.
+It touched her with a hazel rod, and, while we looked, she disappeared, and where she had been there was a fawn standing and shivering.
 The fawn turned and bounded towards the gate of the Dun, but the hounds that were by flew after her."

 Fionn stared on him like a lost man.